ndrewtl/airspace-jekyll/_posts/2018-04-18-pandas-python-intro.md

 <center><img src="{{ site.baseurl }}/img/python-linear-reg.png" alt="Img" style="width: 1000px"></center>

+<a name="customise"></a>
+### Learn how to customise matplotlib plots further

-Matplotlib figures are highly customisable, and there are so many options it is usually best to consult the documentation first.
+Matplotlib figures are highly customisable, and there are so many options it is usually best to consult the <a href="https://matplotlib.org/tutorials/index.html" target="_blank">documentation first</a>.
+In addition, the <a href="https://matplotlib.org/users/pyplot_tutorial.html" target="_blank">matplotlib official pyplot tutorial is quite useful</a>.
 To get started on matplotlib plot customisation, here is an extended version of the above which sets the font sizes, axes lables, linewidths, and marker types:

 ```python
 import pandas as pd